YehudaRothstein/excaliburfrc.github.io/tutorials/git/pr.md

 A Pull Request has a _base branch_ (the branch that you want to add changes to, the one you created a branch from [here](./create-branch.md)), and a _compare branch_ (the branch with your changes, the one you created).

+> You can open a Pull Request inside IntelliJ with the same fields, details at [the bottom of the page](#creating-a-pull-request-in-intellij).

 You can always open a Pull Request from [GitHub.com](https://github.com) by going to the `Pull Requests` tab on the repository page.

 When pushing a branch from the terminal or from GitHub Desktop you can also open a PR right away:
 <div class="tab">
   <button class="tablinks" onclick="switchTo(event, 'cmd-pr')">Terminal</button>